Qt-QML/mdk-qtquick-plugin/README.md

 For more information, please refer to [*MdkPlayer.qml*](/imports/wangwenx190/QuickMdk/MdkPlayer.qml).

-## Examples

-- [**Quick Player**](https://github.com/wangwenx190/quickplayer-test/tree/mdk) (the *mdk* branch) - A simple multimedia player written mostly in QML by myself.
-It uses this plugin to play media contents.
-Obviously, it is based on the technology of Qt Quick (UI) and MDK (multimedia core).
-Actually, it's a personal experimental repository, just to test some concepts and prototypes.

 ## Compilation

 Before doing anything else, please make sure you have a compiler that supports at least C++14 and a recent version of Qt.